 Even though I didn’t walk out of there with the t-shirt, I was inspired to make my very own Bluth-style dessert.
 Frozen bananas are creamy, smooth and the perfect summer-y treat.
 They are a great substitute for ice cream and pack a powerful nutrition punch.

 I’m one of those people who absolutely must have a dessert for my meal to feel complete.
-It doesn’t have to be a lot—a small piece of dark chocolate or a spoonful of ice cream—but it has to be something.
-Having dessert with every dinner can very quickly add up to a lot of sugar and a lot of nutritionally-void food.
-But these banana pops are great for satisfying the sweet tooth without wrecking your whole day.
+It doesn’t have to be a lot—a small piece of dark chocolate or a few bites of ice cream—but it has to be something.
+These banana pops are great for satisfying the sweet tooth.

 The process for making peanut butter banana pops is super simple.
 No recipe needed.
 Start with just spotted bananas.
 Now usually, I like my bananas a touch green, but when bananas freeze, any “green” flavor tends to get intensified, so I find it best to stick with bananas with more developed sugars for freezing.
 Also, the greener the banana, the more likely it will spilt when you put in the sticks.
 I slice my naners in half and then cut off the ends so they are nice and neat.